-Because of the consequences of decision-making throughout the justice and public safety enterprise, positive identification of individuals must be established through the use of various biometric technologies.
-In order to expand the use of biometrics for rapid identification of subjects, cost-effective technological applications must be identified and any legal or public policy barriers regarding their use documented.
+Individuals coming in contact with the justice system must be rapidly identified through the use of biometric technologies.
+In order to expand the use of biometrics for rapid identification of subjects, cost effective technological applications must be identified and any legal or public policy barriers regarding their use documented.